Corporate governance

 13. Information and communications

-The Code of Practice is complied with.
-The Company assigns importance to informing its owners and investors about the Company’s development and economic and financial status.
-Prompt financial reporting reduces the possibility of leakage and contributes to the equal treatment of shareholders.
+The Codes are complied with in all material respects.
+The company places importance on informing its owners and investors about its development and financial position.
+Prompt financial reporting reduces the risk of information leakage and supports the equal treatment of shareholders.

-Responsibility for investor relations (IR) and price sensitive information rests with the Company’s CEO and Group CFO, including guidelines for the Company’s contact with shareholders other than through general meetings.
+Responsibility for Investor Relations (IR) and price-sensitive information rests with the company’s CEO and CFO, including guidelines for the company’s contact with shareholders outside of general meetings.

-All information distributed to the Company’s shareholders is available through the Company’s website.
-Each year the Company publishes to the market the dates of reporting for
+All information distributed to shareholders is available on the company’s website.
+Each year, the company publishes to the market the planned reporting dates for major events.

-The Company provides annually a sustainability report that are made available on the Company’s website.
-The Company has not presented a separate remuneration report, but information on remuneration to the Board of Directors and management, and share option plans, are available in the annual report.
+The company publishes an annual sustainability report, which is made available on its website.
+While no separate remuneration report is presented, information on remuneration to the Board of Directors and management, as well as share option plans, is included in the annual report.

 14. Take-overs

-The Code of Practice is complied with.
-The Company has no restrictions in its Articles of Association regarding company takeovers, and the Board of Directors is pragmatic with respect to a possible takeover of the Company.
+The Code of Practice is complied with in all material respects.
+The company has no restrictions in its Articles of Association regarding takeovers, and the Board of Directors takes a pragmatic approach to any potential acquisition of the company.

-If a takeover bid is made for the Company, the Board of Directors will ensure that shareholders are given sufficient and timely information and make a statement prior to expiry of the bid, including a recommendation as to whether the shareholders should accept the bid or not.
-The main responsibility of the Board of Directors under such circumstances is to maximise value for the shareholders, while simultaneously looking after the interest of the Company’s employees and customers.
+If a takeover bid is made, the Board of Directors will ensure that shareholders receive sufficient and timely information.
+The Board will issue a statement before the bid expires, including a recommendation as to whether shareholders should accept the offer.
+In such circumstances, the Board’s primary responsibility is to maximise value for shareholders while also considering the interests of the company’s employees and customers.

 15. Auditor

-The Company has an audit committee consisting of two directors.
-For the fiscal year 2023, the audit committee had five audit committee meetings with both members present in four meetings and had meetings with the external auditors regarding the third quarter review and the annual financial statements.
-The auditors have presented to the audit committee a review of their work and the Company’s internal procedures, including explanation of the results and information about the statutory audit.
+The company has an Audit Committee consisting of two directors.
+For the fiscal year 2023, the Audit Committee held five meetings, with both members present at four.
+The committee also met with the external auditors regarding the third-quarter review and the annual financial statements.
+The auditors presented a review of their work and the company’s internal procedures to the Audit Committee, including an explanation of the results and information about the statutory audit.

-The Company has not developed any specific guidelines for the management’s opportunity to use the auditor for other services than audit.
-The auditors are used as advisors for general financial purposes and in connection with the preparation of tax returns and general tax advice.
+The company has not developed specific guidelines for management’s use of the auditor for services other than audit.
+The auditors are used as advisors for general financial matters and in connection with the preparation of tax returns and general tax advice.